-The MWRAERS has retained the services of The Segal Company, an independent actuarial firm, to conduct biennial actuarial valuation of the MWRAERS as of January 1, 2018.
+The MWRAERS retained the services of The Segal Company, an independent actuarial firm, to conduct an actuarial valuation of the MWRAERS as of January 1, 2019.
 The funded ratio is one measure of the financial condition of the MWRAERS.
 The funded ratio is calculated by dividing the net assets of the MWRAERS by the projected pension liability.
 The projected pension liability is a measure of the present value of total pension benefits estimated to be payable in the future to both current and future retirees and/or beneficiaries.
 A higher funding ratio gives the members a greater degree of assurance that their pension benefits are secure.
-As of January 1, 2018, the funded ratio of the MWRAERS was calculated at 94.97% using the actuarial value of assets.
-On a market value basis the funded ratio was 96.18%.
-The funded ratio was achieved in the January 1, 2018 valuation using the MWRAERB's reduced assumed rate of return on investments of 7.50%, a strategic move made effective January 1, 2017 by the Board to ensure that long-term expectations are realistic, which in turn reduces the risk of future actuarial losses.
+As of January 1, 2019, the funded ratio of the MWRAERS was calculated at 89.2% using the actuarial value of assets.
+On a fair value basis the funded ratio was 83.5%.
+This funded ratio incorporates the increase in the Unfunded Actuarial Accrued Liability resulting from the reduction of the investment return assumption from 7.5% to 7.25%.
+This reduction is one of several steps undertaken by the Retirement Board as part of a systematic effort to ensure that long-term expectations are realistic, which in turn reduces the risk of future actuarial losses.
+Five-year actuarial smoothing of investments gains and losses is also employed to reduce the volatility of the value of the System's assets.